Libel Show Celebrates 100 Years of Mischief, Memories

 Alumna Rosemary Daszkiewicz '86, who served as an assistant producer in 1985 and a producer in 1986, fondly recalled rehearsing for the 1986 show in the Rotunda.

 Although the Phi Delta Phi fraternity is still active on over 200 campuses, there is no longer a chapter at the Law School.
-Be assured that their legacy lives on through the Libel Show—only without the highbrow references to ancient Greece.
+Members can be reassured that their legacy lives on through the Libel Show - only without the highbrow references to ancient Greece.